Minimizing Smooth Kurdyka-{\L}ojasiewicz Functions via Generalized Descent Methods: Convergence Rate and Complexity: Generalized Descent Methods: Unified Framework

 In this section, we introduce a generalized descent algorithm (DEAL), presented in Algorithm~\ref{alg:deal}, for solving problem~\eqref{eq:prob} under Assumption~\ref{ass:basic}.
 The DEAL framework is highly flexible: it unifies well-established methods for smooth optimization, such as gradient-based algorithms, and extends naturally to nonsmooth settings through smoothing techniques, including proximal-point methods.
 Section~\ref{sec:InstancesDEAL} illustrates this versatility through specific instances.
-In particular, Examples~\ref{ex:PPM} and \ref{ex:FBM}, together with Subsection~\ref{sub:fben}, show how smoothing techniques integrate with DEAL.
-Notably, Subsection~\ref{sub:fben} develops high-order proximal-point methods as instances of DEAL, achieving linear convergence for all $\vartheta \in (0,1)$ and demonstrating its robustness. \RestyleAlgo{boxruled}
+In particular, Examples~\ref{ex:PPM} and \ref{ex:FBM}, together with Subsection~\ref{sub:fben}, show how smoothing techniques integrate with the DEAL framework.
+Notably, Subsection~\ref{sub:fben} further develops high-order proximal-point methods as instances of DEAL, achieving linear convergence for all KL exponents $\vartheta \in (0,1)$. \RestyleAlgo{boxruled}